Click a tab below to view our Staff and Members of the Vestry and Leadership:

 Joy brings more than fifteen years of experience as a Parish Administrator in Episcopal churches to her work at St. Thomas.

-Joy works about 24 hours per week, and is usually in the office from Monday - Thursday from 9AM to 3PM.
+Joy works full time, and is usually in the office on Tuesdays and Thursdays from 9AM to 3PM.
 Please call or email Joy to make an appointment.

 Joy is a native of Sierra Leone, and has lived in the United States for close to thirty years.
 She is married to Edmund and lives in Woodbridge, VA.
 Together they have two adult children – Elaine (24) and Cameron (nearly 21).
 Joy has been a member of Trinity Episcopal Church in Arlington, VA for 27 years.
 She and Edmund were married there and their children were baptized at Trinity.
 Joy says that she’s a bit of a homebody when she’s not working – but that she loves to go on adventures!